 21st January.

-The venue is likely to be the Great Hall at Chosely, which is some distance away.
+The venue is likely to be the Great Hall at Cholsey, which is some distance away.

 In the meantime we would like to thank Irene Scott who has made a very generous donation to the fighting fund.
 She didn’t give her address so Waterstock would like to thank her so much for her generosity.